 According to the American College of Obstetricians and Gynecologists, about 40% of women with infertility have endometriosis.
 Women who are in their 30s and 40s are the ones commonly diagnosed with endometriosis and those who are diagnosed with the condition may suffer from pain and heavy bleeding.

-This article introduces getting pregnant with endometriosis through a natural treatment.
+If you have endometriosis and you’re trying to conceive, there are natural remedies you can try first before resorting to surgery for your medical condition.
+This article introduces getting pregnant with endometriosis through natural treatment.
 Evidence shows endometriosis can respond well to diet and other non-invasive adjustments.

 What is endometriosis?

-Endometriosis is a painful condition which can impact fertility, in which endometrial tissue, which lines the uterus, can appear in the pelvic cavity and elsewhere in the body where it doesn’t belong.
-Endometriosis is one of the most frequent diseases in gyneacology, affecting 15-20% of women that are getting pregnant with endometriosis, contributing to 5% cases of infertility.
+A painful condition which can impact fertility, endometriosis is a condition where the endometrial tissue which lines the uterus, can appear in the pelvic cavity and elsewhere in the body where it doesn’t belong.
+One of the most frequent diseases in gynecology, endometriosis affects 15-20% of women who are getting pregnant, contributing to 5% cases of infertility.

 As endometriosis has been associated with the presence of auto-antibodies and the presence of other autoimmune diseases, scientists are now suggesting that endometriosis is an autoimmune disease.

 Another theory suggests that endometrial growths start from stem cells and are caused by a combination of factors.
 However, while genetic predisposition, environmental factors and altered immune and endocrine function are believed to play a significant role in endometriosis, the true cause still remains unclear.

 What are the first signs of endometriosis?

 Experts say that women have various experiences when it comes to endometriosis.
 Some women may experience no symptoms at all, but generally, endometriosis can cause heavy and painful periods, abnormal bleeding and infertility.
 Here are some of the common symptoms of endometriosis in women:

 - heavy, painful or irregular periods